2025aperakal/SyslabFinal/README.md

 # SyslabFinal
 Github Repo for Final Syslab Project

-The Folder has all the files:
+The Zip Folder has all the files:

 app.py
 style.css